FilippoL/TalkStats/README.md

 - Emoji usage statistics
 - Bestemmiometro (Italian blasphemies with no-space variants)

-### 4. Caching
+### 4. Session Storage
-In-memory caching per upload session.
-Data is **not persisted** - when you close the tab or the server restarts, everything is gone.
+Sessions are stored in Redis (Upstash or Memorystore) with automatic 1-hour expiration.
+Each user gets a unique session ID - your data is isolated and automatically deleted after the TTL.
 Privacy by design!

 ---